-It is the knot of life.
+It is the knotted reality of life.

 HIS book changed without him here to write it; writing his story from my perspective has helped me in ways I couldn’t know until I was somewhere in the middle of it, and I am so grateful I was forced from beyond the grave to do so.
-As a radical introvert, it’s a big deal to open the doors wide to my grief with the hope that reading my love for my brother through the curse words of my fucking grief and probably too soon dark humor may help you see something in your grief that helps you.
+As a radical introvert, it’s a big deal to open the doors of my grief wide with the hope that reading my love for my brother through the curse words of my fucking grief and probably too soon dark humor may help you see something in your grief that helps you.

-My brother Dave embued love and gave it away freely to anyone and everyone.
-In his honor, I am giving away all these words out of love for him, out of love for my grief and what it has taught me, for love of others who I see withering in their grief; this is written from the place of love for the humanity in all of us.
+My brother Dave imbued love and gave it away freely to anyone and everyone.
+In his honor, I am giving away all these words out of love for him, out of love for my grief and what it has taught me, for the love of others who I see withering in their grief; this is written from the place of love for the humanity in all of us.

 I look forward to each lovely, amazing, or hilarious story you may want to share with me at the bottom of any page; leave a comment.